 I also administer several Docker images which have grown rapidly in popularity due to their simplicity and stability.

 I have created comprehensive study materials for the latter subject on my website Further Maths Tutor.
 I made the study materials in the interests of 'giving back' and owing to my belief that all maths should be free.

 In my study materials I have made sure to include pages for the MEI specifications, because I admire the work done by the Further Mathematics Support Programme in creating opportunities for students to study A-level further maths.
 Indeed I personally benefitted from the programme when I did my A-levels.

 I have a BSc (Hons) degree in Mathematics from the University of Edinburgh, and am studying part-time for an MSc in Mathematics at the Open University.

-I've had a varied history in blogging that I have largely left behind me, having created The Pryer in 2011, a student-led international relations blog, and having been Editor-in-Chief of LeftCentral, which opened up many opportunities like writing a chapter of a book for the Universal Postal Union, one of my proudest achievements.
+I've had a varied history in blogging that I've mostly left behind me, having created The Pryer in 2011, a student-led international relations blog, and having been appointed Editor-in-Chief of LeftCentral the same year, which opened up many opportunities like writing a chapter of a book for the Universal Postal Union, one of my proudest achievements.

 What started it all though was being Sub-Editor of The Vibe, a political blog, where I learned much about journalism and online publishing.
 My proudest achievement there was interviewing former UK Foreign Secretary David Miliband, earning this tweet from him.